U(2) is Right for Leptons and Left for Quarks: Gauged completions

 Numerically, $M_Q = M_E \approx 100 \,v_\Phi$ explains the 2-3 hierarchy.

 Finally, there are multiple options for generating mass for the first family.
-Trivially, introducing heavier copies of $Q$ and $E$ would induce a suppressed $V^\alpha_2$ spurion.
+Trivially, introducing heavier copies of $Q$ and $E$ would induce a suppressed $V^\alpha_1$ spurion.
 Alternatively, a set of heavy scalars $\Phi'$ and $H'$ (same quantum numbers as $\Phi$ and $H$) that do not get VEVs can radiatively generate masses for the first family.
-In particular, the new scalars run in the loop together with the vector-like fermions $Q$ or $E$.
+In particular, the new scalars run in the loop together with the vector-like fermions $Q$ or $E$ already present for the second family.
 This is facilitated by quartic interactions such as $\Phi^\dagger \Phi' H^\dagger H' $.
 The resulting effective Higgs Yukawas for the first family will be suppressed by a loop factor with respect to those for the second family.
 The SM flavor structure is rather robust since it is largely insensitive to the spectrum of heavy scalars $\Phi'$ and $H'$ as long as they are lighter than $Q,E$ (or comparable).
 An alternative UV completion could utilize anomalons in the loop to produce dim-5 Yukawa operators for both the first and second generation, removing the need for vector-like fermions.
-This path would require extra scalar leptoquarks running in the loop, a topic reserved for future investigations.
+This path would require extra scalar leptoquarks running in the loop.
+Various options call for future exploration of different UV completions.

 In all cases, the irreducible phenomenological implication of a gauged model is the tree-level exchange of $Z'$ bosons, resulting in the generation of $\mathcal{O}_{qq}$, $\mathcal{O}_{ee}$, and $\mathcal{O}_{qe}$ operators.
 Although $\mathcal{O}_{qq}$ and $\mathcal{O}_{ee}$ are notably suppressed, as depicted in Fig.~\ref{fig:bounds}, $\mathcal{O}_{qe}$ induces substantial $\mu \to e$ conversion and the decay $K_L \to \mu e$.
 This imposes a current lower bound on the symmetry-breaking scale of $v_\Phi \gtrsim$\,PeV~\cite{Greljo:2023bix,Darme:2023nsy}.
 As previously mentioned, significant improvement is expected in the NP sensitivity of $\mu \rightarrow e$ conversions by the MU2e and COMET experiments, making them the leading probe of such models with a reach of up to 10 PeV.